IkehAkinyemi/DarkWall/README.md

 Change directory into the project and see [Usage](#usage).

 ## Usage
-Specify the absolute path to your nusic directory using the `-music-dir=<directory>` flag like below.
+Specify the absolute path to your music directory using the `-music-dir=<directory>` flag like below.

 ```sh
  make audio music-dir=<directory>
 ```
-If you use the sample music contained in the `sampleMusic` folder to test the project.
+You can use the sample music contained in the `sampleMusic` folder to test the project.
 Obtain the pwd and use it in the above command

 ```sh
 cd sampleMusic